hbivnm/hbivnm-tf2-config/README.md

 1. Copy the contents of a release to `...\tf\cfg` and `...\tf\custom`
 2. Add the following launch options: `-console -no_texture_stream -novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -noquicktime +exec hbivnm`

-**NOTE:** This config is compatible with ALL mastercomfig addons.

-Here is an overview of where things should be placed:
+Here is an overview of where things should be placed, please note what is **REQUIRED**:
 ```
 tf/
 ├─ cfg/
-│  ├─ hbivnm.cfg
+│  ├─ hbivnm.cfg (REQUIRED)
 └─ custom/
    ├─ ahud-hbivnm-edit
    ├─ mastercomfig-disable-pyroland-addon.vpk
    ├─ mastercomfig-no-soundscapes-addon.vpk
    ├─ mastercomfig-null-canceling-movement-addon.vpk
-   └─ mastervnm-low-preset.vpk
+   └─ mastervnm-low-preset.vpk (REQUIRED)
 ```

+**NOTE:** This config is compatible with ALL mastercomfig addons.

 ## Benchmarks
 *To be added*